 Making plants look and taste like real meat is no easy task, and the science behind Beyond Meat’s process of making plant-based meat substitutes is rather complicated.

-Beyond Meat’s products are made using ingredients derived from plants such as peas, rice, and mung beans, as well as coconut oil and canola oil.
-In order to make these ingredients taste like meat, though, the chefs and scientists at Beyond Meat went about extracting proteins from these plants and rearranging them into how proteins are arranged in meat.
+Beyond Meat’s products are made using ingredients derived from plants such as peas, rice, and mung beans and coconut oil, and canola oil.
+To make these ingredients taste like meat, though, the chefs and scientists at Beyond Meat went about extracting proteins from these plants and rearranging them into how proteins are arranged in meat.

-As complicated as this process might sound, the reality is that Beyond Meat’s products require no more processing than any other typical food product, meaning the company is able to keep its own carbon footprint as low as possible.
+As complicated as this process might sound, the reality is that Beyond Meat’s products require no more processing than any other typical food product, meaning the company can keep its own carbon footprint as low as possible.

 Design Elements of the Beyond Meat Logo

 The Beyond Meat logo design is an eye-catching and attractive design that features a white bull wearing a cape encircled by a bright green background.
 As we’ll discuss, there are several reasons why this logo design works so well for Beyond Meat’s marketing efforts.

 To start, the colors of the Beyond Meat are bright and eye-catching.
 It’s also no accident that the colors found in the Beyond Meat logo convey ideas and emotions that match Beyond Meat’s mission.